Trainers

 Professional and Community Development Director

-Keith has served as the Training Director for Harmony Family Center since 2016 and has over 30 years of experience working with children and families.
-He has served children in residential treatment and foster care and has worked as a Consultant for the University of Tennessee’s Social Work Office of Research and Public Service, where he trained child welfare staff and foster parents, developed curricula, and offered technical support.
+Keith has led the Training Department and served on the Executive Team at Harmony Family Center since 2016 and has over 30 years of experience working with children and families.
+He has served children in residential treatment, supported foster and adoptive families, and has worked as a Consultant for the University of Tennessee’s Social Work Office of Research and Public Service, where he trained child welfare staff and foster parents, developed curricula, and offered technical support.
 He has trained and consulted across the U.S. and Canada as an independent consultant and on behalf of the Child Welfare League of America and the National Technical Assistance Center.

 Keith earned a B.A. in Psychology from Tennessee Wesleyan College, an M.Div. from Duke University, and an M.S. in Child Development and Ph.D. in Human Ecology, with a concentration in Child and Family Studies, from the University of Tennessee.
-Additionally, he is a Professionally Certified Trainer for Therapeutic Crisis Intervention and is a Mentor for the Neurosequential Model of Therapeutics (NMT) as well as a ChildTrauma Academy Fellow.
+Additionally, he is a Professionally Certified Trainer for Therapeutic Crisis Intervention and was a Fellow of the ChildTrauma Academy from 2017-2021.

 Allison Douglas